sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 side views of objects <d-cite key="pereira2010early,pereira2014main"></d-cite>, defined as views showing the main axis of elongation perpendicularly to the line of sight (when the object is in a canonical upright position).
 To the best of our knowledge, the reasons for such a bias are currently unclear.
-An hypothesis may be that side views are particularly interesting for toddlers because they unambiguously display the whole shape of the object.
+A hypothesis may be that side views are particularly interesting for toddlers because they unambiguously display the whole shape of the object, making easier to recognize the object.

 To investigate this question, we leverage the OmniObject3D dataset <d-cite key=" wu2023omniobject3d"></d-cite> which contains 6,000 high-quality textured meshes scanned